 The Secondary Program (Grades 7-12) curriculum culminates in a college preparatory Advanced Placement (AP) program.
 Academic subjects in the middle years provide a pre-AP foundation that prepares students to be successful in high school AP courses.
 The curriculum foundation is based upon U.S. Standards of Learning in organizing curriculum and planning the content of specific courses.
 The intent is to make moves into our school and back to the U.S. or other international American Schools as smooth as possible.

-Off campus field studies and over night outings are an integral part of the Secondary Program.
+Off campus field studies are an integral part of the Secondary Program.
 Generally these are planned to extend the curriculum to take advantage of our natural setting in Costa Rica.
-Community service is a regular feature of the program at every grade level, culminating in the required individual Senior Project in Grade 12.
+Community service is a regular feature of the program at every grade level.

 The entire campus is a WiFi zone for wireless Internet.
 The Secondary Program utilizes a Bring Your Own Devise (BYOD) program.
 A computer lab is also located in the Secondary building.
 The Secondary science program is supported by fully equipped labs for biology, chemistry, and physics.
 The school library includes general research materials and books and periodicals for leisure reading.

 Electives are offered by each academic area and include Visual Arts and P.E.
 The Advanced Placement (AP) courses are offered each year, depending on student interest and need.
-These include English Literature and Composition, Calculus, World History, Spanish Language and Culture, Human Geography, and others.
-In addition to the High School Diploma, ambitious students have the opportunity to earn the Advanced Placement International Diploma as an additional diploma during their Secondary years.
+These include English Literature and Composition, Calculus, World History, Spanish Language and Culture, Human Geography, macroeconomics, statistics and others.

-Other activities include yearbook, newspaper, drama groups, student government, the U.S. National Honor Society, The Model United Nations and various social service and ecological groups such as Roots and Shoots.
+Other activities include yearbook, newspaper, drama groups, student government, the U.S. National Honor Society, The Model United Nations and various social service and ecological groups.

 The school is a center of social and cultural events for our community, and visiting performers, artists, and speakers are featured each year.
 In the past year, these have included dance and band concerts, drama, Costa Rican cultural shows and internationally known speakers including Dr. Jane Goodall, famed research scientist working with chimpanzees.